CSCfi/csc-user-guide/docs/cloud/rahti/gpu.md

 Currently, Rahti has a very limited amount of A100/P100 GPUs.
 For this reason, your Rahti projects will not have access to GPU by default.
 This means you will need to request a GPU quota by sending a request to servicedesk@csc.fi stating the Rahti project/namespace you need the quota for.

-The Rathi GPU comes with an Nvidia driver which includes the low-level shared libraries and headers needed to access/program the GPU device as well as the Nvidia device monitoring tools such as Nvidia-smi which are useful for gathering information on the usage of GPUs.
+The Rahti GPU comes with an Nvidia driver which includes the low-level shared libraries and headers needed to access/program the GPU device as well as the Nvidia device monitoring tools such as Nvidia-smi which are useful for gathering information on the usage of GPUs.
 These libraries and tools will be mounted and be made available to the pod automatically by the system during its creation.

 ## Running GPU-enabled pods

 As a first example let's create a pod which runs `nvidia-smi` command line utility that is designed to be used for managing and monitoring NVIDIA GPU devices.
-This is the simples example that can be used to demonstrate the avilabilty GPU in your Rahti project.
+This is the simplest example that can be used to demonstrate the availability of GPU in your Rahti project.

 To run the example you need to login to Rahti and switch to the project that you have an approved GPU qouta as: